mockoon/mockoon.com/CONTRIBUTING.md

 Run the following commands: `npm run build:desktop:ci` then `npm run package:desktop:test:win` and `npm run documentation:desktop`.
 Packaging the desktop app is necessary to be able to run the automated tests and generate the screenshots.
 New screenshots will be created in `./packages/desktop/tmp/docs`.
 They can be copied in this repository's `/public/images/docs/latest` folder.

-Generating the documentation screenshots requires the Firebase emulator and API to run locally and the app to be authenticated with a fake paid account (in order to generate screenshots for Pro features).
+Generating the documentation screenshots requires the Firebase emulator and API to run locally and the app to be authenticated with a fake paid account (in order to generate screenshots for Cloud features).

 Some screenshots still need to be created manually: